Jaber-Ali/Lagalt-frontend/README.md

 In the src/services/index.js you need to set the environment variables to match your urls.

-The backend of this application can be found here: [backend](https://github.com/Jaber-Ali/Lagalt-backend)
+The backend of this application can be found here: :point_right: [backend](https://github.com/Jaber-Ali/Lagalt-backend)

 # Heroku